jedrzejkopiszka/Data-Science/README.md

 ML_1/2/3 stores techniques I encountered during learning the ML workflow.
 It covers wide range of topics important for creating end to end ML project

 ## Polish Pizzeria
 Multivariete time-series forecasting based on data from .csv file.
-The goal is to predict daily pizza sales.
+The goal is to predict daily pizza sales. lol